AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-responsys.md

 ## Set up data import into [!DNL Oracle Responsys] {#import-data-into-responsys}

-After connecting Platform to your [!DNL Amazon S3] or SFTP storage, you must set up the data import from your storage location into [!DNL Oracle Responsys].
+After connecting Platform to your SFTP storage, you must set up the data import from your storage location into [!DNL Oracle Responsys].
 To learn how to accomplish this, see [Importing contacts or accounts](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCEA/Connect_WizardUpload.htm) in the [!DNL Oracle Responsys Help Center].